Lucid Culture

 12. The Brooklyn What – No Chords

-A quiet, funny, brutally satirical number about gentrification and trendoids from their new cd.
+A quiet, funny, brutally satirical number about gentrification and trendoids, also from the Brooklyn What for Borough President.

 13. Curtis Eller’s American Circus – Sugar for the Horses

 Aptly aphoristic, sardonically cynical oldtimey ragtime number from the excellent NYC banjoist/tunesmith.
-Also from Wirewalkers & Assassins.
+From his Wirewalkers & Assassins cd.

 14. Botanica - How

-Check their new live cd americanundone for this killer gypsy punk song.
+Check their new live cd americanundone for this killer gypsy punk broadside.
+“How many idiots on the head of a pin?”

 15. The Oxygen Ponies - Love Yr Way